gilesknap/IaC-at-home/nas/dnsmasq/README.md

 a configuration change to your DHCP server.

 NOTE: I had more success with changing /etc/resolve.conf on each machine this made the local_hosts file work.
+Maybe this is a good idea because then I can take down the NAS without killing my household internet (just kill the cluster).
+TODO: investigate best practice on the above.

 Verify that you can ping the local names configured in the dnsmasq.conf (and still see the internet!)